prcutler/pcutler-web/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Dessa - Chime"
+  course = "Frank Turner - Be More Kind"

 [[education.courses]]
   course = "Speedy Ortiz - Twerp Verse"